jrmi/ng-shared-object/README.md

     }
 })
 ```
+## Use it
-## Inject shared  in your controller
+Inject shareObject in your controller

 ```javascript
 angular.module('modulename').controller('TheCtrl', function(sharedObject){